llmhyy/evosuite-plus-plus/README.md

     </properties>
 ```

 The "evosuite-master" project may have some compilation errors.
-In this case, we may include the target/generated-sources/jaxb folder as build path.
+In this case, we may include the ```target/generated

-#FAQ
+-sources/jaxb``` folder as build path.

+# FAQ

 1. If you encounter **com.sun** dependency issue:

-Please replace the corresponding tools.jar with the absolute path of the jdk tools.jar and the error will go away.
+    > Please replace the corresponding tools.jar with the absolute path of the jdk tools.jar and the error will go
+                                                      away.